hardcamls/hardcaml_web/docs/hardcaml_documentation/counter_example.md

 -->

 The following is a simple 8-bit counter.
-It resets back to 0 when the clear signal is high, and counts up when the incr signal is high.
+It resets back to 0 when the clear signal is high and counts up when the incr signal is high.
-Otherwise it holds its previous value.
+Otherwise, it holds its previous value.

 ## Design